Community Parks

 Allanburg Community Park

-The park is accessible from Hwy 20 and there is plenty of on-street parking or at the Community Centre parking lot.
-An adventurous cyclist can also access the Allanburg Community Park by travelling down the Welland Canal Parkway Trail, crossing the lift bridge and turning onto Centre Street.
+The park is easily accessible from Highway 20, with ample on-street parking available, as well as additional parking at the Community Centre.
+Cyclists looking for a scenic route can access the park via the Welland Canal Parkway Trail, crossing the lift bridge before turning onto Centre Street.

 Battle of Beaverdams Park

-The Battle of Beaverdams Park is a 10-acre, passive, community park in the heart of downtown Thorold.
-Mature trees, a swing set and benches encourage families to spend time in the park.
-Walking paths connect Ormond and Towpath streets with Sullivan Avenue at the north end of the park, making access to downtown quick and convenient.
-Washrooms are located at the back of the bandshell and are opened for use during special events and private rentals.
-Two large concrete pads are well-positioned in the park for you to set up a food service area, tables or an information booth.
-Parking is available in the lot at the sound end of the park off of Ormond Street.
+The Battle of Beaverdams Park is a 10-acre passive community park located in the heart of downtown Thorold.
+With mature trees, a swing set, and plenty of benches, the park offers a welcoming space for families to relax and enjoy the outdoors.
+Walking paths connect Ormond and Towpath Streets with Sullivan Avenue at the north end of the park, providing quick and convenient access to the downtown core.
+Washrooms are available at the back of the bandshell and are opened during special events and private rentals.
+Two large concrete pads are positioned within the park, ideal for food service areas, tables, or information booths.
+Parking is available in the lot at the south end of the park off Ormond Street.

-The City’s bandshell is located in the Battle of Beaverdams Park, which serves as the perfect stage for outdoor concerts complete with bench seating on the hillside.
-The Thorold Reed Band performs its free summer concert series in the bandshell on selected Wednesdays.
-Bring a lawn chair or blanket for the best seat in the "house" or be sure to arrive early because audience members fill the benches across from the bandshell quickly.
-Be sure to stay afterwards to attend our Thorold Community Market which offers fresh produce, flowers and baked goods from local farmers.
-Local food trucks will also be available for dinner option and local wineries and breweries will be featured weekly in our licensed area.
+The City’s bandshell, located within the park, serves as an excellent stage for outdoor concerts, complete with bench seating on the hillside.
+The Thorold Reed Band performs its free summer concert series at the bandshell on select Wednesdays.
+Bring a lawn chair or blanket for the best seat in the shade, or arrive early, as the benches across from the bandshell fill up quickly.
+Before the concert, enjoy the Thorold Community Market, which offers fresh produce, flowers, and baked goods from local farmers.
+Local food trucks provide dinner options, and each week features local wineries and breweries in the market’s licensed area.

 Beaverdams Village Park

-The Beaverdams Village Park is nestled in Beaverdams Village at the end of Kaye Avenue.
-This 4-acre sports park includes a practice baseball diamond, a half-court basketball court, playground equipment and swing set.
-The Beaverdams Village Park is a great location for an afternoon of fun with the neighbourhood kids or a family picnic.
+Beaverdams Village Park is a charming 4-acre sports park located at the end of Kaye Avenue in Beaverdams Village.
+The park features a practice baseball diamond, a half-court basketball court, playground equipment, and a swing set—making it an ideal spot for an afternoon of fun with neighbourhood kids or a relaxing family picnic.

 C.E Grosse Park

 C.E.
-Grose Park is located on McMann Drive and is home to Thorold’s premiere, full-sized, lighted soccer pitch.
-The park has a permanent change and washroom facility that also houses the Thorold Soccer Club.
-This 4-acre park includes two carefully maintained bocce courts, playground equipment and a swing set for children to enjoy.
+Grose Park, located on McMann Drive, is home to Thorold’s premier full-sized, lighted soccer pitch.
+The park features a permanent change room and washroom facility, which also serves as the home of the Thorold Soccer Club.
+This 4-acre community space also includes two well-maintained bocce courts, playground equipment, and a swing set for children to enjoy.

 DeCew House Heritage Park

-The DeCew House Heritage Park is a beautiful passive park located on DeCew Road along the shores of Lakes Moodie and Lake Gibson.
-This jewel in Thorold’s park system contains the remains of the DeCew House, the final destination of Laura Secord’s journey during the War of 1812.
+DeCew House Heritage Park is a beautiful passive park located on DeCew Road, along the shores of Lakes Moodie and Gibson.
+This historic 6.5-acre park is home to the remains of the DeCew House, the final destination of Laura Secord’s famous journey during the War of 1812.

 Gil Gordon Park